akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-odoo/README.md

-# Linode Yacht Deployment One-Click APP
+# Linode Odoo Deployment One-Click APP

-Docker is a web interface for managing docker containers with an emphasis on templating to provide one-click deployments of dockerized applications.
-Think of it like a decentralized app store for servers that anyone can make packages for.
+Odoo is a free and comprehensive business app suite of tools that seamlessly integrate.
+Choose what you need to manage your business on a single platform, including a CRM, email marketing tools, essential project management functions, and more.

 ## Software Included